68681395/apt-cyg/readme.md

 apt-cyg is a simple script.
 To install:

     lynx -source rawgit.com/transcode-open/apt-cyg/master/apt-cyg > apt-cyg
-    install apt-cyg /bin **here must be change to 'install apt-cyg /usr/local/bin'** , else apt-cyg will not found
+    install apt-cyg /bin **here must be change to 'install apt-cyg /usr/local/bin'** , else apt-cyg will be not found

 Example use of apt-cyg: